gmucsn/mTree_learning_exercises/basic_auctions/step_1/README.md

 We will need to create three files for our MES components of an environment, institution, and agents.

+To do this open Visual Studio Code and navigate to this folder in your repo.

 In the mes directory create the following files:

 - auction_environment.py